- AI Workshops for Companies

 - Assessment of suitable use cases

-- Clarification of tool, data, and safety questions
+- Clarification of tool, data, and security questions

 - Concrete proposal for agenda and next steps